jhucsf/spring2020/assign/assign02.md

 Note that you are not required to implement these exact functions, but you may if you wish.

-## Step 2: Unit tests for C postfix calculator
+## Task 2: Unit tests for C postfix calculator

 As you develop each function in the C postfix calculator program, write unit tests for it.
 The source file **cTests.c** is a starting point for writing unit tests.
 The unit test code will use the same unit testing framework as [Assignment 1](assign01.html).